rayzurr/notebook/notes/fcc/fcc-html-css.md

 - `grip column` is a sub-property of `grid-template-columns: ` and applies to the child elements of the main property.

+- What if you wanted to add more columns with disrupting your grid?
+  1. Addition columns
+  2. Use `grid-auto-flow`

+- `grid-auto-flow` takes either row or column as the 1st arg, with an optional 2nd arg of `dense`.
+This property will auto fill the spaces The `dense` value allows the algorithm to backtrack and fill holes in the grid with smaller items, which can result in items appearing out of order.

 - grid-column property, which is shorthand for grid-column-start and grid-column-end tells the grid item which grid line to start and end at.

+- `hero` is the superman of the page

+- The `object-fit` property tells the browser how to position the element within its container.
+In this case, cover will set the image to fill the container, cropping as needed to avoid changing the aspect ratio.

 # Chapter 5